In my last post (PHP-SDS First thoughts) I introduced the library PHP-SDS.

 Final thoughts

-There are some benchmarks that I’d like to do in order to have a more precise image of what’s happening with Ds\Vector
+There are some benchmarks that I’d like to do in order to have a more precise image of what’s happening with Ds\Vector.

-operations, and a combination of both (using +=
+I’ll measure isolated offsetGet and offsetSet operations, and a combination of both (using += for example).

 Returning to my beloved matrix… In a fantastic @nikic’s post (PHP’s new hastable implementation), we can see that packed PHP arrays consume ~32 bytes per item.
 The Matrix use-case is “good” enough¹ to allow us storing raw values without using wrappers.

-values take 8 bytes in 64 bit systems, so using a compiled extension we should be able to
+Typically, long & double values take 8 bytes in 64 bit systems, so using a compiled extension we should be able to

 divide the memory footprint by 4 (and store 4 times more items per cache line).
 If we allow less precision (using 32